Lay Servant Ministries & Lay Speaking

 Lay Servant Ministries Training

 Our district has begun working on the schedule of LSM courses that we will be offering in 2014.
 Below is a description of the two courses we’ve just scheduled.
 We will also likely offer two LSM Basic Courses in 2014 with the first being sometime in May.
-There will soon be a link available so that you can register and pay online for one or both of the courses below.
-Check back on this page.
-We will post the link as soon as it is ready.

 (Feb 22, 2014 @ Hallsboro UMC in Hallsboro, NC)